How to Prepare for the iRelaunch Return to Work Conference

 Top tips for developing your chat strategy from iRelaunch and prior Conference attendees...

 However, note that employers have the ability to extend chat times or invite you to a video chat.
-Since the time can go by rather quickly, to make a great impression, the most popular tip by far from prior attendees is to have an opening script or elevator pitch and some questions ready to copy and paste from a Word Processing Document on their computer:
+The most popular tip from prior attendees is to have an opening script or elevator pitch and some questions ready to copy and paste from a Word Processing Document on their computer:

 - "One thing I would suggest is for participants to write a brief opening script.
 I would have been better prepared and more effective if I had written a script prior to the event.
 I ended up creating one on the fly and copying and pasting with most of the companies I met.
 It seems the chat is more primary for many of the companies and I was prepared in dress and room background, where it would have been a more strategic use of my time to get my written script and speed typing skills in order."